freignat91/mlearning/README.md

 When input layer is set and propagated through the network, then the output layer is used to decide to direction to take, see chapter `take decision on output`

+# random version network decisions

+To define if the system should take decision with the network or randomly, the following test is used:
+`rand() > 1 - gRate`
+ where:
+- rand() generate an random number between 0 and 1
+- gRate is the good decision rate (good decision number / total decision number)

+if the test is true, the system use the network to take decision otherwise the decision is taken randomly.

+So at the beginning the network has 0% of good decision and `rand() > 1 - gRate` gives `rand() > 1` which is always false, so the decision are taken randomly.
+The random decisions which appear good (which raise the ant happiness) are used to train the network and this one becomes more and mode good. when it reaches for instance 50% of good decisions, the test gives `rand() > 0.5` witch is true half of the time, and half of the time the decisions are taken by the network. when the gRate is closed to 100%, the test gives `rand() > ~0`, which is most of the time true and decision are mostly taken using the network

+This way more the network is good more it is used.

+To avoid to repeat network bad decisions again and again, the system tests also if the previous decision was the same than the previous previous decision.
+If yes and if they were bad, the random decision mode is chosen for the next new decision no matter the result of the test `rand() > 1 - gRate`.
+This is something to review is version 0.0.5 with historical data integration.

 # take decision on output

 The way to take a direction decision using the network output is the following: